elimu-ai/web3-wiki/TOKENOMICS.md

 ## Monthly Token Allocation

-10% of the token supply per year equals 3,225,000 `$ELIMU` per month.
+10% of the token supply per year is 38,700,000 `$ELIMU`, which equals 3,225,000 `$ELIMU` per month.
 And at the end of each month, 60% of the `$ELIMU` tokens are equally split between rewarding work on content creation, engineering, and distribution:

 ```mermaid
 sankey-beta